abikirkham/the-soul-train/README.md

 ### Yoga Professional

-4. **Join The Soul Lane Team:**
+4. **Join The Soul Train Team:**
-   - As a yoga professional, I want to find information on how to sign up and join The Soul Lane team as an instructor.
+   - As a yoga professional, I want to find information on how to sign up and join The Soul Train team as an instructor.

 5. **Explore Class Schedules:**
    - As a yoga professional, I want to explore the class schedules and understand the class structure to align with my expertise.

-6. **Contact The Soul Lane Team:**
+6. **Contact The Soul Train Team:**
-   - As a yoga professional, I want a straightforward contact page to connect with The Soul Lane team for any inquiries or to express interest in joining as an instructor.
+   - As a yoga professional, I want a straightforward contact page to connect with The Soul Train team for any inquiries or to express interest in joining as an instructor.

 ### Sound Healing Enthusiast